 There is a well-defined harvest control rule in place (since 2012) that is consistent with the harvest strategy and ensures that the exploitation rate is reduced as limit reference points are approached for the surfclam fishery, but it does not account for a wide range of uncertainties.
 However, it is likely that the HCR is robust to the main uncertainties because the analysis of the stock abundance is probabilistic and therefore incorporates uncertainty into the estimation of stock size.
-As noted in the background section of this assessment report, as a result of the SAW 61, biological reference points were developed and revised from the prior SAW.
-The new reference points are ratios rather than absolute values.
-This approach allowed for conclusions about the status of the surfclam stock despite substantial uncertainty in the actual biomass of the stock.
 Therefore, the fishery certainly meets the requirements of the SG 80 levels for SIb, but does not meet the SG100 level, and in particular the is no evidence that the HCR is robust to the main uncertainties.

 There is a well-defined harvest control rule in place (since 2012) that is consistent with the harvest strategy and ensures that the exploitation rate is reduced as limit reference points are approached for the ocean quahog fisheries, but it does not take account of a wide range of uncertainties including the ecological role of the stock.
 However it is likely that the HCR is robust to the main uncertainties because the analysis of the stock abundance is probabilistic and therefore incorporates uncertainty into the estimation of stock size.
-Uncertainity in the model results is related to recruitment and growth/aging.
-True recruitment is difficult to estimate in the ocean quahog assessment because there is no age composition data and growth is highly variable.
-The model estimates a strong peak in recruitment in the mid-1990s because of the abundance of small quahogs in recent length compositions.
-However, the estimate is uncertain and the actual year class strength will not be known for several decades.
 Therefore, the fishery meets the requirements of the SG 80 level for SIb, but not the SG 100 level, and in particular the is no evidence that the HCR is robust to the main uncertainties.